pticostaricags/CustomerFinder/README.md

   * Twitter_Username
   * TextAnaliticsKey
   * Notifications_ToEmailAddress
-*  Open the app.config file.
+*  Open the app.config file under the project CustomerFinderWorkerRole.csproj.
 *  Set the configuration for mailSettings
 *  Open the properties for CustomerFinderCloudService.ccproj
 *  Under Developement, set Service Configuration to Cloud